 On Tuesday, Senators hammered them as well.
 Sen. Al Franken, D-Minn., asked Facebook how it could "not make the connection that electoral ads paid for in rubles were coming from Russia?
 How could you not connect those two dots?"

-A Facebook rep said the ads bought by "bad actors" was a small percentage, but that "any amount was too much."
+A Facebook rep said the ads bought by "bad actors" were a small percentage, but that "any amount was too much."

 An estimated 126 million Americans — about one-third of the country's population — received Russian-backed content on Facebook during the 2016 campaign, according to the company.